Everything You Need to Know About Managing Your Money After College

 Those first post-college years are crucial for learning smart financial habits because what you do now will inform your choices and your relationship with money later.
-You can educate yourself about money with books, podcasts, websites, or talking with a financial advisor.
+You can educate yourself about money with books, finance podcasts, websites, or talking with a financial advisor.

 Try to get your information from a variety of sources and personalities, and know that the first book you read or podcast you listen to may not be a right fit.
 It’s like finding a wedding dress.
 You might have to try several on before you find the perfect one.

 Making a budget is one of the most daunting parts of managing your money after college, but it doesn’t have to be complex.

 Start by determining your take-home or after-tax income, which is how much is deposited in your bank account after taxes and other workplace deductions.

 Make sure to account for all sources of income, including your regular paycheck, help from family, freelancing income, or a paycheck from a second job or side hustle.

 Once you know your income, spend a month tracking your spending to get a baseline for your expenses.
 Make sure to track fixed expenses, like rent, transportation, utilities, and debt repayment, and variable expenses such as entertainment, eating out, and travel.

 A good budget for beginners is a basic 50/30/20 plan.
 Here’s how it works: